Skip to main content

 Will they see Trump, as Harris puts it, as someone who wants “unchecked power”?
 Or will they just dismiss it as many in his political base do and say it’s Trump being Trump?

-Political analyst Daniel Cronrath joins me to discuss these elements of Vote 2024 on this week’s episode of Path to the Polls.
+Political analyst Daniel Cronrath joined me to discuss the youth vote on Tuesday’s episode of Path to the Polls.

 About the Author